mihaiolteanu/vuiet/README.md

 **vuiet-play-tag-similar** *tags*

     Play tracks from artists similar to TAGS.

+    If called directly, TAGS is a list of strings of the form '(tag1 tag2 etc.)

+    If called interactively, multiple tags can be provided in the minibuffer if they are sepparated by commas.

     Random tracks from random artists that have tags equal to one of the TAGS are played.
 The number of artists with the given tag taken into account is equal to VUIET-TAG-ARTISTS-LIMIT while the number of tracks is equal to VUIET-ARTIST-TRACKS-LIMIT.

 **vuiet-play-playing-tags-similar**